mathewhauer/irs-migration-replication/README.md

 - Refers to number of migrants who moved from ORIGIN to DESTINATION in a given year.

 - NOTE: there is an additional 5-digit FIPS code in the both the ORIGIN and DESTINATION field.
 This is coded as 99999 and is in reference to all migration flows containing less than 10 tax filers.

-# Correspondence
-For any issues with the functionality of these scripts please [create an issue](https://github.com/mathewhauer/IRS-migration-data/issues).

 ## License
 The data collected and presented is licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the underlying code used to format, analyze and display that content is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).